eclipse-tractusx/eclipse-tractusx.github.io/docs/kit-process/processes/kit-faq.md

 If you and your team want to contribute to an existing KIT or even suggest and work on an own KIT you have to fufill a small set of Prerequisites.

-1. Become a Eclipse Foundation contributer.
+1. Become a Eclipse Foundation contributor.
 See this [roadmap](/docs/kit-process/contribute.md#how-to-become-a-tractus-x-contributer)

 2. Make yourself familiar with git best practices, the eclipse contribution guidelines and our processes.
    - [Getting Started with git](https://docs.github.com/en/get-started/getting-started-with-git)